Robin Phillips: Life

 Phillips' energy seemed boundless during his time at the Stratford helm.
 He directed 36 productions in six seasons (his predecessor Jean Gascon directed 17 productions in seven seasons), and the company, audience, and overall scale of the organization grew considerably.
 But the workload took its toll: exhaustion was cited as the primary reason for his departure when he resigned during the 1980 season.
 He would later become artistic director at the Grand Theatre in London, Ontario and return to Stratford to direct the Young Company in 1987–88.
 He was also director general at the Citadel Theatre in Edmonton from 1990 to 1995.

 He directed a musical version of Jekyll & Hyde (1997) on Broadway (winning the Drama Desk Award for Outstanding Set Design for his contribution to the scenic design); Long Day's Journey into Night in London's West End in 2000; and a stage version of Larry's Party at Canadian Stage and the National Arts Centre in 2001.

-Phillips was appointed an Officer of the Order of Canada in 2005.
+Phillips was appointed an Officer of the Order of Canada (OC) in 2005.
 The citation read, in part, "Robin Phillips is revered amongst members of Canada's acting community. ...
 A tremendous asset to the cultural life of Canada, he is also credited with bringing new life to the Citadel Theatre in Edmonton and to theatres across the country."

 In 2010, Phillips received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.
+He was awarded the Queen Elizabeth II Diamond Jubilee Medal in 2012.